majkinetor/au/README.md

 You can also execute a custom script via ScriptBlock specified via `BeforeEach` and `AfterEach` options.
 They will receive 2 parameters - package name and Options HashTable which you can use to pass any other parameter.

-For more information take a look at the wiki section about [plugins](https://github.com/majkinetor/au/wiki/Plugins).
+For more information take a look at the plugins documentation (https://github.com/majkinetor/au/tree/master/Plugins.md).

 ### Make a script